I often see magazine articles titled "How to choose your florist" or "Questions to ask your florist".

 Book a consultation.

 They should always be free with no obligation.
 If you like the florist, their work and can agree a budget, pay a deposit to avoid the disappointment of losing out.
-You will have months to finalise your designs.
+You will have months to

 The consultation is a wonderful opportunity to relax, talk about your plans and get professional advice.
 It is a great free service that you won't want to miss.